Pandanus language: Use

 Annually, people camp in the forest to harvest and cook the nuts of karuka (both Pandanus julianettii and Pandanus brosimos).
 Many normal words are thought to be unhealthy for the plants, as they carry associations inimical to the proper growth of the nuts.
 An elaborate vocabulary of up to a thousand words and phrases has developed to replace the taboo vocabulary.
 The new vocabulary focuses on words involved with trips to harvest karuka nuts, and changes as words become known outside an area.
-The language is often spoken to control the claimed magical properties of the higher elevations where the karuka grows, and to placate dangerous nature spirits like Kita-Menda (also called Giluwe yelkepo), the ritual keeper of the wild dogs.
+The language is often spoken to control the claimed magical properties of the higher elevations where the karuka grows, and to placate dangerous nature spirits like Kita-Menda (also called Giluwe yelkepo), the ritual keeper of the feral dogs.
 Pandanus language generally should never be used outside the area where the trees grow, for fear of mountain spirits hearing it and coming down to investigate.

 All ages and genders are expected to know the ritual language before entering the taboo areas, but outsiders who do not know the language may be allowed to speak Tok Pisin instead.
-As Tok Pisin has become more widely spoken in the area, pandanus languages have been spoken less.
+As Tok Pisin has become more widely spoken in the area, Pandanus languages have been spoken less.
 Newer generations also seem to be less afraid of the deep forest, and do not see much need for the protective talk.
 The Kewa and Imbongu pandanus languages were thought to be dying out already by the 1990s.

 Structure

 The grammar and vocabulary of pandanus language is based on the mother tongue, but a restricted and consolidated form, especially for names of living organisms.
 Often words are grouped into umbrella terms which do not have an equivalent concept in ordinary speech.
 Pandanus language words can also be loanwords from other languages.

-'Karuka,' as a term, is not treated consistently across all pandanus languages.
-For example, in ordinary Kewa language it is aga, but in the Kewa pandanus language it is rumala agaa.
-Conversely, in both ordinary Kalam language and its pandanus register, the word is the same: alŋaw.
+'Karuka,' as a term, is not treated consistently across all Pandanus languages.
+For example, in ordinary Kewa language it is aga, but in the Kewa Pandanus language it is rumala agaa.
+Conversely, in both ordinary Kalam language and its Pandanus register, the word is the same: alŋaw.